 First thing in the morning, your body has not consumed anything for around 8 hours, is fully rested and a little dehydrated, possibly the lightest you will be all day.
 Compared to last thing at night, your body has been consuming food and drink all day, exercising and producing waste.

 These simple changes in the time that you weigh yourself can have a huge effect on how much your body weighs.
-The best course of action is to weigh yourself at a consistent time, usually first thing in the morning.
+You may be alarmed at how your weight can fluctuate over the course of a few hours.
+The best course of action is to weigh yourself at a consistent time of day, usually first thing in the morning.

 How often should you weigh yourself?

-Contrary to the title of this article you can weigh yourself every day.
+Contrary to the title of this article you can weigh yourself every day to day.
 There’s no harm in doing so.

 You simply need to be aware of the above noticeable fluctuations in weight that your body experiences on an hourly and daily basis.
 If you’re not aware of the natural and normal variances, it can be easy to get disheartened and lose motivation with your efforts.
 Since you’ve carefully read this article, you’re well aware of how your weight can change.
-The more data that you have available to you, the better decisions you can make with your diet and exercise habits.
+The more data that you have available to you, the better decisions you can make with your diet, exercise habits and responsible weight loss.
 Have you gained a kilogram today?
 You can look at yesterday’s diet and understand how it could have affected your water weight, without feeling disheartened about your dieting efforts – allowing you to make better informed decisions about dieting habits.